farzinsh7/config/README.md

 # config
-This is First Config of Django Project
+This is the First Config of the Django(5.0.6) Project